MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Move-ClusterVirtualMachineRole.md

         Get-ClusterResource -InputObject $_ |
             Where-Object ResourceType -Like "Virtual Machine"
     }
-ForEach-Object -InputObject $groups -Process { $_ | Move-ClusterVirtualMachineRole -Node node2 }
+ForEach-Object -InputObject $vmGroups -Process { $_ | Move-ClusterVirtualMachineRole -Node node2 }
 ```

+This example queries a specific cluster node, `node1`, to find the currently owned groups.
+The
+example further filters the owned groups where there resource type is a virtual machine cluster
+resource.
+The filtered groups are stored in the `$vmGroups` variable.
+For each cluster group in the
-This example performs a live migration of all clustered virtual machines that are currently owned by
+variable, the command will perform a live migration of all clustered virtual machines to the node
-the node named node1 to the node named node2.
-The migration of each virtual machine should complete
-before the next migration is started.
-Use this cmdlet before performing maintenance on the
+named `node2`.
+The migration of each virtual machine will complete before the next migration is
-specified node.
+started.

 ## PARAMETERS